Statue of Queen Victoria, Teldeniya: History

 It took a few years to complete the statue.
 The state of the statue was once questioned at the Legislative Council in October 1901.
 That revealed the progress of the work and the acting Colonial Secretary, who was in London a few months ago, said that he inspected the model.
 The marble block, which was imported to London from Italy, was on its way to London at that point.
 The artist was the famous London-based sculptor, George Edward Wade.

 The statue finally arrived in Colombo in mid-1902, after the death of the Queen.
-It was ceremonially unveiled on June 25 in 1902 by Lieutenant Governor Everard F. im Thurn.
+It was ceremonially unveiled on June 25, 1902, by Lieutenant Governor Everard F. im Thurn.
 A large number of state and military officials, religious sector representatives, MC members, and local elites participated.

 A news report of the day provided a good description of the statue:

 "it was made out of Carrara marble, imported from Italy.
 This marble is a type of white or blue-grey marble used for sculpture and building decoration from the ancient times.
 The statue of the queen was in coronation robes.
 It was mounted on a square pedestal of grey granite with an octagonal base.
 The total height was 21 feet and the weight was 13 tons."